 An exhibition on alternative initiatives was also arranged.
 The exhibition was thematically organized with the first panel introducing the idea of alternatives and the exhibition itself, and the subsequent panels focusing on initiatives on livelihoods, food and agriculture, women's empowerment, environment and ecology, and finally urban initiatives.
 A panel was also placed following the one on food and agriculture, and this was a farmer's portrait from Kachchh who had voluntarily shifted to organic agriculture.
-A total of 13 initiatives were represented, including Satvik and Sahjeevan from Kachchh, Kutumbakkam from Tamil Nadu, Kudumbashree from Kerala, Jharcraft from Jharkhand, initiatives on organic farming from Jardhargaon in Uttarakhand, Timbaktu and Deccan Development Society from Andhra Pradesh, Maati from Uttarakhand, Hivare Bazar from Maharasthra, Swach from Pune, and finally a poster prepared by CEE that documents participatory budgeting in Pune.
-The materials used for holding the exhibition were local and were made from bamboo sheets tied together across bamboo poles.
+A total of 13 initiatives were represented, including Satvik and Sahjeevan from Kachchh, Kutumbakkam from Tamil Nadu, Kudumbashree from Kerala, Jharcraft from Jharkhand, initiatives on organic farming from Jardhargaon in Uttarakhand,

+Timbaktu and Deccan Development Society from Andhra Pradesh, Maati from Uttarakhand, Hivare Bazar from Maharasthra, Swach from Pune, and finally a poster by CEE documenting participatory budgeting in Pune.
+The materials used for putting up the exhibition were made from bamboo sheets tied together across bamboo poles.